ubc-library-rc/rdm/content/04_directory_structures.md

 # Directory Structure Examples

 ```
-Example 1: This example folder is organized such that the different experiments are the top folders
+Example 1: This example folder is organized such that the different experiments are in the subfolders

 example_project
 ├── Project-Example_Folder/